 The U of M, Crookston Technology Advisory Committee recently proposed a restructuring of the current Technology Fee paid by students.
 The plan has received overwhelming support from various campus constituencies, and the new fee structure will go into effect July 1, 2010.
 The new fee structure divides the current singular fee known as the Technology Fee into two separate fees in order to present a more understandable approach to the items and uses associated with each fee.
 The two fees as they will appear on student billing statements will be designated by the well-known term Collegiate Fee and the newly-adopted term Durable Goods Fee.
 To be clear, this proposal does not increase the amount of the current $500 per semester fee; it breaks that total into two separate $250 fees.
 The Collegiate Fee will support technology infrastructure, network equipment, printers, classroom technologies, instructional technology innovation, projectors, salaries, and other technology services.
 The Durable Goods Fee will support the notebook computer lease, the notebook computer gifting program, and other administrative and support services associated with the notebook computer program.

 Laptop computers are issued at the beginning of each semester to new and returning students.
+Students must have six (6) on campus credits to qualify for a UMC issued laptop computer.

 Students withdrawing from UMC are expected to return their university owned laptop computer!